 - Film history and critical analysis encourage filmmakers to investigate the medium of film, its evolution, and the rapidly changing roles of technology.

 - Electives from other disciplines, such as acting and photography, give students a deeper understanding of the components of motion pictures.

-Students will graduate with experience in each area of cinema with opportunities to write, produce, direct and edit projects.
-Student work is screened at a yearly campus-wide festival.
+Students graduate with enriched opportunities to write, produce, direct and edit projects.
+Student work is presented twice a year.

 How to Apply

 - Prepare the materials listed here: portfolio requirements

 - Submit portfolio materials to http://academy.interlochen.org/submit

 Candidates are required to submit their portfolios digitally as a part of the application process.
 We highly encourage all applicants to plan a campus visit when they can meet with the artistic director, tour DeRoy Center for Film Studies and observe classes in session.
 If you are ready to submit your portfolio at the time of your visit, please upload your work online prior to your visit.
 If a visit experience is not possible, portfolios must be submitted online in order for an admission decision to be made.
 Please do not send original works as they will not be returned to the applicant.

 Our enrollment officers are here to help you in any way they can.
 If you wish to talk with someone about Academy programs, the application process, a campus visit, portfolio presentations, or other topics, they will be happy to work with you.
 Simply call 800.681.5912 or 231.276.7472 or email firstname.lastname@example.org.